PagerDuty/pdpyras/README.rst

-JSON-decoded response, because the response would not be the sought-after data but a different schema altogether (see: `Errors`_), and this would put the onus on the end user to distinguish between success and error based on the structure of the returned dictionary object (yuck).
+JSON-decoded response, because the response would not be the sought-after data but a different schema altogether (see: `Errors`_), and this would put the onus on the end user to distinguish between success and error based on the structure of the returned dictionary object.

 Instead, when this happens, a :class:`pdpyras.PDClientError` exception is raised.
 The advantage of this design lies in how the methods can always be